-In design, Compos will change the steel beam section (if it is a catalogue section) to meet the minimum weight or minimum depth criteria that are set in the design criteria page of Member Property wizard and the code requirements
+In design, Compos will change the steel beam section to meet the minimum weight or minimum depth criteria that are set in the design criteria page of Member Property wizard and the code requirements.
+If the original section is a catalogue section, program chose the section from selected catalogue sections.
+Otherwise, program will chose appropriate section from the user defined sections.